 Down Syndrome (Trisomy 21): Speech Therapy Support

-Down syndrome (trisomy 21) is the most common genetic cause of intellectual disability.
-Individuals present a specific language profile with strengths (social communication, comprehension) and difficulties (expression, articulation, morphosyntax).
+The Down syndrome (trisomy 21) is the most common genetic cause of intellectual disability.
+Affected individuals exhibit a specific language profile with strengths (social communication, comprehension) and difficulties (expression, articulation, morphosyntax).
 Early and prolonged speech therapy support significantly improves communication skills.

-Individuals with trisomy 21 present a characteristic language profile, with a dissociation between comprehension (relatively preserved) and expression (more difficult).
+Individuals with trisomy 21 exhibit a characteristic language profile, with a dissociation between comprehension (relatively preserved) and expression (more difficult).
 This profile is linked to anatomical, cognitive, and sensory factors.

-- Anatomical: muscle hypotonia, relative macroglossia, narrow palate, dental particularities
+- Anatomical: muscle hypotonia, relative macroglossia, narrow palate, dental peculiarities

-- Sensory: frequent ear infections, hearing loss (50-80% of cases), visual impairments
+- Sensory: frequent ear infections, hearing loss (50-80% of cases), visual disorders

 - Cognitive: variable intellectual disability, short-term verbal memory difficulties